 The feet are relatively small, oval in shape and compact with well-arched toes and thick, elastic pads.
 Feet do not turn in or out.
-Nails are short and dark or self-colored, depending on coat color.
+Nails are short and dark or self-colored.
 Dewclaws may be removed.

 Serious Fault: Thin pads, splay foot.